yxie21/manual/manual.md

 > Choose maven-archetype-quickstart

-> Then put in some basic information, group id and artifact id.
+> Put in some basic information, group id and artifact id.

 ### 2.

-> Under project in the left control panel, find App.java under src/main/java and then under Java2.
+Under project in the left control panel, find App.java under src/main/java and then under Java2.
 Project.
 App.java is where you can put in the code you want (here shown is a simple default “helloworld” code.